sLill/Windows-Grep/README.md

 - Filetype filterering</br>
 - Filesize filtering</br>
 - Written output to external files</br>
-- Mass replacement and deletion actions on queried files</br>
+- Mass replace and delete actions on queried files</br>
 - Ease of use: Runnable from Cmd, Powershell and Windows Explorer</br>